FTWtoday City Guide Live Banner

 Nearby: Hyde Park, Convention Center

 When it was built in 1907, it was one of the city’s first steel-frame buildings + the tallest in North Texas.
-If you look closely, you can see panther heads carved into the side of the building that commemorates our city’s nickname “Panther City.”
+If you look closely, you can see panther heads carved into the side of the building that commemorates our city’s nickname of “Panther City.”

 Photo of the Tarrant County Courthouse.